International Exhibition of Calligraphy: Fifth International Exhibition of Calligraphy

+Sixth International Exhibition of Calligraphy

-The autumn cultural season in Moscow has been marked with opening of the 6th International Exhibition of Calligraphy, which triumphed in Sokolniki Park between September 1 and 10 in an exhibit hall custom built for this grand international project.
-The exhibit featured over 350 masterpieces by 150 calligraphy artists from more than 60 countries.
+On September 1 to 10, 2018, the Sixth International Exhibition of Calligraphy was held in Sokolniki Park, Moscow, in an exhibit hall custom built for the project.
+The exhibition featured over 350 masterpieces by 150 artists from more than 60 countries.

 The exhibit featured both traditional and uncommon calligraphy styles.
-This year European, Slavonic, Arabic, Hebrew, Chinese, Japanese, Korean and Indian calligraphy was appended with Mongolian: for the first time members of the International Association of Mongolian Calligraphy took part in the exhibition, and their art aroused a keen interest from both professionals and enthusiasts.
+Mongolian calligraphy was shown for the first time – along with European, Slavonic, Arabic, Hebrew, Chinese, Japanese, Korean and Indian calligraphy – as members of the International Association of Mongolian Calligraphy took part in the exhibition, and their art aroused keen interest.

-Many handwritten books were exhibited too, such as the handwritten Constitution of the Russian Federation, which is one of the major gems in museum's collection, or original art books varying from handmade pages of the Russian ABC Book illustrated by Marina Khankova to breath-taking and amply illuminated sheets of the St. John's Bible by Donald Jackson.
+Many handwritten books were exhibited, such as the handwritten Constitution of the Russian Federation, which is one of the major items in the museum's collection, and original art books varying from handmade pages of the Russian ABC Book illustrated by Marina Khankova to illuminated sheets of The Saint John's Bible by Donald Jackson.

-A highlight on the guest list was Timothy Noad, the Scribe and Illuminator to Her Majesty's Crown Office and an outstanding heraldry and illumination artist.
-He is renowned for his crafted Royal Charters and coin designs.
+A highlight on the guest list was Timothy Noad, scribe and illuminator to the Crown Office in Chancery and a heraldry and illumination artist.
+He is renowned for his Royal Charters and coin designs.